Dev Environment Configuration

 |---|---|---|---|---|

-on_first_start_script = "moose db pull --clickhouse-url $REMOTE_DB_URL"Regenerate Clients on Reload
+[http_server_config]on_first_start_script = "moose db pull --clickhouse-url $REMOTE_DB_URL"Regenerate SDK clients on reload

 The dev server watches your project and hot-reloads when you save changes.